RAFFLESIA HALF DAY HIKE

 There was a bit of a commotion between the pair as the hiker wanted to pass and the guide was adamant that he couldn’t.
 So instead, there was a standoff and the guide was trying to call the ranger.

 Eventually, the unauthorised hiker went back down the track and we did not see him again.
-However, the guide was quite upset and expressed how important it is to travel with a guide.
+However, the guide was quite upset and expressed how important it is to travel with supervision.

 The guide told us that the flower is endangered and is it incredibly special to see the Rafflesia in bloom.
 People have dug them up and taken them from the reserve.
 For this reason it is strictly forbidden to walk the track on your own and it’s dangerous.

-We carried along up the track and took a break at the first pit stop which had a beautiful view of the mountains in Khao Sok National park.
+Carrying along up the track and we took a break at the first pit stop.
+It had a beautiful view of the mountains in Khao Sok National park.
 At this time the guide was still trying to call the ranger on his phone – the reception was bad, as you can imagine.

-After the break, we continued up the track.
+After a 10 minute break we continued up the track.
 The guide was picking vines and showing us wonders of the rainforest along the way.

-We saw a lizard which the guy we were traveling with (he works with reptiles), he picked it up, and showed us the reptile close up.
+A lizard was spotted and one of the guy we on the walk with (he works with reptiles), he picked it up.
+He showed us the reptile close up.

-Moving along the path, it was steep in parts but not too treterous.
-We took breaks to look at the wildlife which helped us to catch our breaths.
+Moving along the path, it was steep in parts but not too tretcherous.
+Taking breaks to look at the wildlife which helped us to catch our breaths.

 We reached the top after about a 1.5hr climb where we saw the flower.
 It was not as big as I expected, but it was simply beautiful.

-It looked and smelt like rotting flesh, the leaves were rough in texture and it looked a bit strange but the colours took all that away.
-The depth and variety of shapes and colours was amazing.
+It looked and smelt like rotting flesh, the leaves were rough in texture and it looked a bit strange.
+However the colours took all that away.
+The depth and variety of shapes and colours was simply amazing.

-We spent a little time walking at the top of the mountain, looking at the different pods and wildlife.
-If you continue along the track on you can head to the waterfalls for a swim, but this is only available on the day hike.
+At the top of the mountain we were spending time looking at the different pods and wildlife.
+You can continue along the track on to the waterfalls for a swim, but this is only available on the day hike.

-After a while we walked back down the path, taking it easy.
+After a while we headed back down the path, taking it easy along the way.
 We took our time and passed a couple of groups coming up the track.

-It was great to take out time and listen to the jungle and look for wildlife.
-Absorbing the environment and appreciating the environment that we were in.
+Taking our time and listening to the jungle and look for wildlife was a pleasure.
+Absorbing the environment and appreciating the environment that we were in was really a delight.

-The guide confidently made us a vine bracelet and a ring whilst he was walking.
-I thought that this was incredibly admirable of him to do this for us and the fact that he was busily making these whilst walking through the jungle was impressive.
+Above all, the guide confidently made us a vine bracelet and a ring whilst he was walking.
+I thought that this was incredibly admirable of him to do this for us all.
+The fact that he was busily making these whilst walking through the jungle was impressive too.